 - Dental care: emergency and urgent treatment in dental offices

 - Non-Urgent Health Professional Services: Audiologists, chiropractors, foot care providers, naturopaths, occupational therapists, optometrists, opticians, physiotherapists, podiatrists, private practice social workers, therapists, counsellors, psychologists, psychotherapists, naturopaths, massage therapists, acupuncturists and acupressurists

 Services already deemed essential are still permitted to directly serve the public.
-Non-essential businesses not included in phase one may be able to operate while modifying their operations and by observing public health orders.
+Non-essential businesses not included in phase four may be able to operate while modifying their operations and by observing public health orders.

 Businesses who require clarifications on the Prince Edward Island recovery plan can call 1-800-958-6400 or email [email protected]

 Prince Edward Island COVID-19 Recovery Process: Your obligations as an employer